Earth Science for Educators: Montana Field Experience

 - 25 miles from Dillon (pop. ~5000) with all needed facilities, including a hospital

-- 6 bunkhouses with separate buildings for men and women (mattress provided but bring a sleeping bag)
+- 6 bunkhouses with separate buildings for men and women (Bedding is provided)

 - separate bath/shower building

 - spacious main lodge for meals and classroom